Vickyyyky/Food-Delivery/Backend/README.md

 # Food Delivery App - Backend

-This is the backend for the Food Delivery App, providing RESTful APIs for user authentication and food management, including image uploads via Cloudinary.
+This is the backend for the Food Delivery App, providing RESTful APIs for user authentication, food management, cart, and order processing, including image uploads via Cloudinary.

 ---